 I am the principal investigator of HIDDEN FOODS.
-After my PhD in Prehistoric Archaeology (2010) I moved to Cambridge as a Marie Curie Fellow at the McDonald Institute for Archaeological Research and I am currently Senior Research Associate at the Department of Archaeology.
+After my PhD in Prehistoric Archaeology (2010) I moved to Cambridge as a Marie Curie Fellow at the McDonald Institute for Archaeological Research and after that I became Senior Research Associate at the Department of Archaeology.
 I am currently Associate Professor at La Sapienza University of Rome where I also lead the DANTE laboratory for the Study of Ancient Diet and Technology.
 I am interested in prehistoric forager diet, technology and symbolism by analysing use-wear traces and micro-remains preserved on ground stone tools and in human tartar.

 I am Laboratory Technician in Archaeobotany at the University of York.
 My research focuses on the reconstruction of ancient people diet and living condition using micro-remains, tiny dust particles, entrapped in ancient human dental plaque.
 I joined the HIDDEN FOODS project in 2015 and collaborate with the PI in the study of dental calculus from Palaeolithic and Mesolithic sites of Italy and the Balkans.